ABhishekprajapatiharidwar/reditclone/README.md

 + JavaScript

 ## Getting Started
-Thank you for choosing Redit Clone!
+Thank you for choosing Votely!
 To get started with the project, follow the instructions below.

 **Usage:**
-1. Visit the Redit Clone website: https://rediitclone.netlify.app/
+1. Visit the Redit Clone website: https://votly.netlify.app
-2. Join Reddit:
+2. Join Votely:

-   (a) Click on the "Join Reddit" option on the Redit Clone homepage.
+   (a) Click on the "Join Votely" option on the Votely homepage.

    (b) Fill in the required details to create a new account.

 3. Log in:
-   Once you have joined Reddit, click on the "Log In" option on the Redit Clone homepage.
+   Once you have joined Votely, click on the "Log In" option on the Votely homepage.
    Enter your registered email and password to log in to your account.

 6. Explore posts: